iHanjra/module-three-study-guide/01-npm-for-react.md

 ## Importing a Module

 - The import name `importedMessage` doesn't match the export name `message` from above.
 Is that ok?
+Yes because that will always be the default message even if you change the name.
 - Does this renaming on import change the name of the export?
+No

 ```js
 import importedMessage from "./messages.js";